hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 -> **API:** See the [Teams API](../api/teams.html). <br/>

-Team Visibility controls who can see a team within the organization.
+Team visibility controls who can see a team within the organization.

-* When a team is set to `Visible`, every user in the organization can see the team and its membership on the Teams page.
+* When a team is set to "Visible", every user in the organization can see the team and its membership on the Teams page.
 Non-members have read-only access;
-they cannot generate a Team API token, for instance.
+they cannot generate a team API token, for instance.
-* When a team is set to `Secret`, only team members and organization owners can read a team and its membership. _This is the default setting._
+* When a team is set to "Secret", only team members and organization owners can read a team and its membership.
+This is the default setting.

 Setting a team's visibility is useful for various reasons.
 Some examples include: